Looking to pick up some gear this holiday season? Check out HUSTLR’s holiday season shopping guide for the best deals!

 Another advantage of using an audio interface is that it provides 48V phantom power.
 This is required when you use condenser mics.
 However, you should only invest in this device if you have long-term podcasting plans.

 For podcasting purposes, you don’t need a fancy interface with too many input and output channels.
 Make sure you select a device that is easy to use and don’t get lured by fancy mixers with a plethora of unnecessary features.

 Image via GearNews

 A good pair of headphones is an indispensable part of your podcast starter kit.
 It helps monitor the audio and get rid of noises/disturbances, if any.
-The most crucial factor to consider is that the headphones shouldn’t leak any sound back into the microphone.
 That is why it is recommended that you opt for closed-back headphones instead of open-back ones.

 Image via Android Central